Practicing source control archaeology with Rational Team Concert

 - File or directory deleted:

-From the History view or the Change Explorer view you can initiate file comparisons to either the previous version (Compare with Previous) or with the file you have loaded locally (Compare with Local File).
+From the History view, the Change Explorer view or the Change Summary view you can initiate file comparisons to either the previous version (Compare with Previous) or with the file you have loaded locally (Compare with Local File).
 This is standard source control compare functionality that you should all be familiar with.

 Now that we've covered some of the basic functions for digging into the past, it's time to lay out the scenario to help put this all in context.